Helm chart components allow you to deploy any helm from a public or connected repo. Please refer to the Helm reference for full configuration options.

 For now, we do not support reading values files from disk.
 If this is something that would make your configuration easier, let us know!

-Default Sandbox Components + DNS
+Default Sandbox Components and DNS

 The sandboxes are open source and can be customized, if these components do not work for your application.